 A New Kind of Low-Power Cube

 I've always been intrigued by the idea of low-power cubes that are designed to play down the incredible bombs and massive blowouts that are a staple of traditional "all the best cards" cube construction.
-This is usually accomplished by limiting the cube to a subset of cards that tend to be more "fair," such as Pauper cubes that only allow commons, Peasant cubes that also allow uncommons, and even more unusual concepts like Kyle O'Neill's Core Set Cube.
+This is usually accomplished by limiting the cube to a subset of cards that tend to be more "fair," such as Pauper cubes that only allow commons, Peasant cubes that also allow uncommons, and even more unusual concepts like Harper O'Neill's Core Set Cube.
 But even though each of these restrictions lends its own unique flavor to the resulting cube, they also exclude many thousands of possible cards that would otherwise match those cubes' power levels.

 When I was designing Nega-Cube, there were only 899 cards that I couldn't use.
 Because those 899 included the majority of the most powerful cards ever printed, the power level was inherently limited but the card selection was wide open.
 This let me create an environment that had the depth of drafting and deck building that I wanted from a cube while also featuring interactive creature-based gameplay that's closer to a booster draft.